ehan1990/cryptos/README.md

 1. Buy XRP in netcoins.
 Netcoins take a 0.5% commission off from your purchase, which is really cheap compared to the 5% and 2.5% that coinbase and robinhood charge you.
 2. Transfer them to your binance account.
 Costs 0.02XRP which is only like 2cents.
-3. Convert XRP to USDC or BUSD
+3. Trade XRP to USDC or BUSD (binance takes 0.1% trading fees which is very cheap)
-4. Use USDC or BUSD to buy the cryptocurrency you want.
+4. Use USDC or BUSD to trade the cryptocurrency you want (again, 0.1% fees).

 ## Creating a BEP-20 coin
 1. Go to https://remix.ethereum.org/